Joe Dassin

+Joseph Ira Dassin ([dasɛ̃]; November 5, 1938 – August 20, 1980) was an American–French singer-songwriter.
+In his career spanning sixteen years (1964–1980), he enjoyed numerous successes in France and the French-speaking world, as well as singing in languages other than French.
+He had a career in Finland, Greece, and Germany.
+In total, he sold nearly 25 million records worldwide.
+He was the son of film director Jules Dassin.

 Early life

-Dassin was born in New York City to American film director Jules Dassin (1911–2008) and Béatrice Launer (1913–1994), a New York-born violinist, who after graduating from a Hebrew High School in the Bronx studied with the British violinist Harold Berkely at the Juilliard School of Music.
-His father was of Ukrainian-Jewish and Polish-Jewish extraction, his maternal grandfather was an Austrian-Jewish immigrant, who arrived in New York with his family at age 11.
+Dassin was born in Brooklyn, New York, to American film director Jules Dassin (1911–2008) and Béatrice Launer (1913–1994), a New York-born violinist, who after graduating from a Hebrew High School in the Bronx studied with the British violinist Harold Berkely at the Juilliard School of Music.
+Both of his parents were mostly of Ukrainian-Jewish extraction from Kamianets-Podilskyi, Sataniv and Buchach.

 Dassin lived in New York City and Los Angeles until his father fell victim to the Hollywood blacklist in 1950, at which time his family moved to Europe.
 Between the ages of ten and fifteen Dassin changed schools eleven times.
 He studied at, among other places, the International School of Geneva and the Institut Le Rosey in Switzerland, and finished his secondary education in Grenoble.
 Dassin moved back to the United States, where he attended the University of Michigan in Ann Arbor, Michigan from 1957 to 1963, winning an undergraduate Hopwood Award for fiction in 1958 and earning a Bachelor of Arts in 1961 and a Master of Arts in 1963, both in Anthropology.
+He became a stepson of Greek actress, activist and Minister of Culture Melina Mercouri following his father's second marriage in 1966.

 Career

 Moving to France, Dassin worked as a technician for his father and appeared as an actor in supporting roles, among others in three movies directed by his father, including Topkapi (1964) in which he played the role of Josef.
+He met his future wife Maryse Massiéra in Paris in 1963.

-On 26 December 1964, Dassin signed with CBS Records, making him the first French-language singer to be signed with an American record label.
+On December 26, 1964, Dassin signed with CBS Records, making him the first French-language singer to be signed with an American record label.

 By the early 1970s, Dassin's songs were at the top of the charts in France, and he became immensely popular there.
 He recorded songs in German, Spanish, Italian, and Greek, as well as French and English.
 Amongst his most popular songs are "Les Champs-Élysées" (Originally "Waterloo Road") (1969), "Salut les amoureux" (originally "City of New Orleans") (1973), "L'Été indien" (1975), "Et si tu n'existais pas" (1975), and "À toi" (1976).

 Cinema

-Joe Dassin appeared in the following movies:
+Joe Dassin appeared in the following films: